 by William Shakespeare

-TNT’s award winning production of HAMLET returns to the international stage with many of the original cast.
+TNT’s award winning production of HAMLET returns to the international stage in autumn 2014, with many of the original cast.
 This HAMLET has thrilled audiences and critics from East Asia to Central America, and from the Middle East to the British Isles.
-The production skilfully blends the radically different quarto and folio versions and aims to illuminate the world’s most fascinating theatre text rather than impose some superficial interpretation.
+The production skillfully blends the radically different quarto and folio versions and aims to illuminate the world’s most fascinating theatre text rather than impose some superficial interpretation.

 Hamlet is revealed as a troubled young man who can trust no one, not even the ghost of his father.
 His attempts to find a moral or meaningful response to the murder of his father and his mother’s remarriage to the chief suspect end in tragedy.
 On the way to its violent climax the play illuminates and explores the human condition with such profundity that Hilaire Belloc famously noted: “if a person has not read or seen HAMLET they may as well have spent their life at the bottom of a deep well.”
 The production focuses on HAMLET as performance, since most of the characters are performing a lie: old friends are spies, Claudius performs the role of a good step father, his mother that of a caring parent, Polonius of an honest broker, and even poor domed Ophelia pretends she is alone with her one time lover.
 The greatest actor of all is Hamlet, who performs his own illusory madness.
 Nothing is what it seems and there are no fixed meanings, the world literally drives those who try to make sense of its riddles quite mad.